 Sitting pretty on Sydney Harbour, MANTA is a lush, spacious restaurant that suits all your party needs.
 This waterside spot is high on our list of Sydney’s best restaurants for its delectable cuisine and extensive wine list.
 Depending on numbers you may be inside or out on the terrace, either way, you will be delighted to stunning harbour views.

 6/6 Cowper Wharf Roadway, Woolloomooloo

 The perfect party venue for every occasion.
 Want a glam meal?
 Visit the Dining Room.
 A snack and wine wind-down high on your agenda?
-The Wine Room has sleek fare down to a tee.
+The Side Bar has sleek fare down to a tee.
 Naturally, the Public Bar keeps things casual and lets the pub title stick while a mean-looking woodfire pizza oven churns out heavenly discs hour after hour.
 Make a booking or just turn up with your crew and let the Dolphin do the entertaining.

 412 Crown Street, Surry Hills

 After somewhere to take in Sydney’s skyline?
 The rooftop terrace at the newly refurbed East Village Hotel is the perfect place to settle in for a chic-pub-do.
-The semi-private dining room on the rooftop is available to be reserved for groups of up to 20 people while the Athletic Club and Sports Bar on the level below is an old-worldy haven to retire to once the sun is set and you’re ready to sink into a leather-clad chesterfield.
+The semi-private dining room on the rooftop is available to be reserved for groups of up to 20 people while the Athletic Club on the level below is an old-worldy haven to retire to once the sun is set and you’re ready to sink into a leather-clad chesterfield.

 234 Palmer Street, Darlinghurst